lindseyW111/HelloWorld.js/README.md

 ## Classes and Inhertance
 #### Objects are variables that can have many values
+### 'Constructor' method
+To create and initiate objects in javascript use the 'constructor' method
 ### Creating an Object with class atributes and functions
 Input: